zhenchai00/DDAC-MVCFlowerShop/README.md

 # MVCFlowerShop

-- This is the MVC based .net core flower shop
+- This is the MVC based .net core flower shop.